 This measure tracks the progress made on the Governor's Transportation Cost Share Program.
 This program was initiated by Gov. Mike Parson to build partnerships with local communities to pool efforts and resources to deliver road and bridge projects.
-The overall program will deliver 19 projects across the state.
+The overall program will deliver nine projects across the state.

-The Governor's Cost Share Program started in fiscal year 2020.
-However, this is the first quarter where the status of the program is being tracked.
-The program will be complete when all 19 projects have been constructed.
+The Governor's Transportation Cost Share Program started in fiscal year 2020.
+Due to revenue shortfalls related to COVID-19 the FY 2021 appropriation was reduced by 50% to \$25 million.
+The program will be complete when all nine awarded projects have been constructed.
 The number in progress will vary as new projects are started and others are completed.
+For this reporting period, three projects are in construction and eight have started design work.

 The purpose of this measure is to track the progress made on the Governor's Transportation Cost Share Program.
-Nineteen projects will be completed by the end of fiscal year 2023.
+Due to COVID-19 impacts, nine projects will be completed by the end of fiscal year 2023 instead of 19.
 The measure will track the quarterly progress of projects based on their stage of project delivery: design, construction and completion.

 The data for this Tracker measure is collected from district staff that are responsible for oversight of the projects.
-Project delivery milestones are entered into a list that tracks the status of all 19 Governor's Transportation Cost Share projects.
+Project delivery milestones are entered into a list that tracks the status of all nine Governor's Transportation Cost Share projects.